Multivariate type G Mat\'ern stochastic partial differential equation random fields: Type G Mat ern SPDE fields

-In this section, the multivariate Mat\'ern-SPDE model is extended beyond Gaussianity by replacing the driving Gaussian noise with non-Gaussian noise.
-In Section~\ref{sec:nonGauss-def}, four different constructions of non-Gaussian noise for this approach are introduced.
-Properties of the corresponding Mat\'ern-SPDE models are stated in Section~\ref{sec:nonGauss-prop}, and properties of kriging predictors based on the models are derived in Section~\ref{sec:nonGauss-outfill}.
+In this section, the multivariate Mat\'ern-SPDE model is extended beyond Gaussianity by replacing the Gaussian noise with non-Gaussian noise.
+In Section \ref{sec:nonGauss-def}, four different constructions of noise for this approach are introduced and the resulting Mat\'ern-SPDE fields are discussed.
+The differences between the four constructions are illustrated using FE discretizations of the models in Section \ref{sec:discrete} and further properties of the models are stated in Section \ref{sec:nonGauss-prop}.
+Finally, asymptotic properties of spatial prediction based on the simplest type G models are derived in Section \ref{sec:nonGauss-outfill}.